GEOMETRIC ABSTRACTION - INTERNATIONAL ABSTRACT PHOTOGRAPHY EXHIBITION

 Open to all photographers internationally.

 The new Flatland Feature is here at MWCP.
-In this region that lacks appreciable topographic relief comes the Flatland Feature providing a widespread opportunity to photographers who are creating work about thus region or the multitude of other places, ideas and concepts.
+In this region that lacks appreciable topographic relief comes the Flatland Feature providing a widespread opportunity to photographers who are creating work about this region or the multitude of other places, ideas and concepts.
 Flatland Feature is open to all subject matter and genre.

 The Flatland Feature is an online feature that will showcase photographers work in a series format as a virtual gallery experience.